 - Instead of choosing a client account for "Set Regarding", choose your own company (E.g. "SSW").

 Figure: Internally Booked days show as black and Pencilled In days show as grey

-If you have a lot of staff, it can be useful to use a sub-folder to make your bookings to stop them from covering your every day calendar making it hard to read.
+If you have a lot of staff, it can be useful to use a separate calendar to make your bookings to stop them from covering your every day calendar making it hard to read.

 Unfortunately, you cannot use a sub-folder to track appointments in Outlook.
 You need to create a whole new email account and then add it to your Outlook folder.

 For example at SSW we use the account firstname.lastname@example.org to add appointments to our Service Calendar, and add them through the SSWBookings calendar in Outlook:

 Figure: Appointments tracked from with Outlook desktop